-Since its launch in 2000, two hundred and fifteen(215) students have graduated from the Public Finance Program's Customs Course with Master's degree (as of September 2021).
-All were midcareer customs officials when first admitted into the program.
+Since its launch in 2000, two hundred fifteen (215) students have graduated from the Public Finance Program's Customs Courses with Master's degree.
+This year, eleven students are expected to get a degree by the end of September 2022.

+All were mid-career customs officials when admitted into the program.
 The majority of WCO scholars who graduate return to their home countries and pursue careers in the field of customs.